-Tom is a founding director of Acquia, working with co-founders Dries Buytaert and Jay Batson to develop the company’s open source commercialisation model and recruit the early team members during 2008.
-Tom joined Acquia as CEO in 2009, following the sale of Tele Atlas to TomTom, where he had been Chief Products Officer.
+Tom is a founding director of Acquia, who worked with co-founders Dries Buytaert and Jay Batson to develop the company’s open source commercialisation model and recruit the early team members during 2008.
+Tom joined Acquia as CEO in 2009, following the sale of Tele Atlas to TomTom, where he had been chief products officer.

-As he has done throughout a 30+ year career in enterprise software, Tom is focused on driving customer success and business strategy at Acquia.
-Tom also leads the unique blending of open source, digital agency and enterprise software backgrounds, fostering a culture which he perpetuates through extensive travel to the 11 countries and 5 US offices from which Acquia currently operates.
+As he had done throughout a 30-plus-year career in enterprise software, Tom was focused on driving customer success and business strategy at Acquia.
+Tom also led the unique blending of open source, digital agency and enterprise software backgrounds, fostering a culture which he perpetuated through extensive travel to the 11 countries and five U.S. offices from which Acquia operated.

-At Acquia, Tom has guided the company to exponential growth based on a fanatical commitment to customers.
+At Acquia, Tom guided the company to exponential growth based on a fanatical commitment to customers.
 Deloitte named Acquia the fastest growing private company in their 2013 Technology Fast 500.
-In 2012, Acquia was named the fastest growing software company in the USA in the Inc 500 list of private companies and received the Massachusetts Technology Leadership Council Private Company of the Year award.
-Prior to Tele Atlas, Tom was the CEO of SOA Governance leader Systinet, where revenue grew 5x in the 18 months prior to the sale of the company to Mercury Interactive.
-Tom led webMethods’ international growth from 2000-2004 at a CAGR of 90% in what was arguably one of the toughest periods for enterprise software ever.
+In 2012, Acquia was named the fastest growing software company in the U.S. in the Inc 500 list of private companies and received the Massachusetts Technology Leadership Council Private Company of the Year award.
+Prior to Tele Atlas, Tom was the CEO of SOA governance leader Systinet, where revenue grew 5x in the 18 months prior to the sale of the company to Mercury Interactive.
+Tom led webMethods’ international growth from 2000-2004 at a CAGR of 90 percent in what was arguably one of the toughest periods for enterprise software ever.

-Tom began his career in technical roles after graduating from the University of Wisconsin – Madison with a BS Honors degree in electrical and computer engineering.
-He has spent 14 years of his career living in Australia, England and France.
-He continues to be passionate about travel, languages, photography, food and wine.
+Tom began his career in technical roles after graduating from the University of Wisconsin – Madison with a bachelor's degree in electrical and computer engineering.
+He has spent 14 years of his career living in Australia, England, and France.

 John joined Sigma in 1996.
 With over 20 years of experience as an entrepreneur, a business unit manager and an investor, John uses motivation, enthusiasm and his own technology and operational expertise to support Sigma’s portfolio companies.
 Throughout his career, he has held executive management positions, created new business units and departments and sponsored new projects at some of the industry’s most successful technology companies.